proglang/tezos-project/papers/static-checker/ecoop2024/2024-03-response.md

 We'll make sure that this comes across more clearly in the final paper.

-    the relationship of the symbolic semantics presented with the formal semantics of the language is also not even discussed.
+    The relationship of the symbolic semantics presented with the formal semantics of the language is also not even discussed.
 It is thus difficult to judge the adequacy of the semantics supporting the verification approach.

 In separate work (which is currently in submission), we have designed a dynamic logic tailored to Michelson as a formal foundation for the implementation of SCV.
 This logic encompasses calls between contracts, i.e., it goes beyond the state of the implementation as reported in this paper.
 We have a soundness proof of this logic formalized in the Agda proof assistant.